fedimint/fedimint/docs/architecture.md

 # MiniMint Architecture

-MiniMint started out as a federated chaumian e-cash prototype.
+MiniMint started out as a federated Chaumian e-cash prototype.
 By now it is a more general framework for federated financial applications.
-At its core is lies the ability to agree on and process transactions.
+At its core lies the ability to agree on and process transactions.
 The possible input and output types of these transactions are defined by modules.

 To implement the federated e-cash functionality there currently exist two modules:
 * **Fediwallet**: a federated on-chain wallet, supporting deposits and withdrawals